d8ahazard/Phlex/readme.md

 To log in, enter your **Plex** username and password.

-If you are running Phlex on an existing webserver, Phlex supports PHP versions is 5.6.x and up.
+If you are running Phlex on an existing webserver, Phlex PHP version 7.0 and up.
 Phlex will also require r/w access to the root of the /Phlex directory for configuration and logging purposes.
 You will also need the CURL and openSSL extensions enabled, and sockets if you have any Cast devices.
 <br><br>